1. Unblock websites using a VPN

-Yes, absolutely!
-Most of the methods we’ve described will work on mobile as well.
+Absolutely!
+Most of the methods we’ve described work on mobile as well.
 The only problem is speed.
 Fiddling around with a web proxy or Tor might not work well due to their decreased speeds.
-A VPN is the fastest and simplest option to unblock sites on mobile.
+A VPN is the best way to unblock sites on mobile.
 VPNs are easy to set up, easy to use, and protect you on unsecured Wi-Fi networks such as those in coffee shops.

 How can I unblock a website on Chrome?

 Wondering how to unblock a website on Chrome, specifically?
-Most of the methods we listed above will disarm content blocks on Chrome faster than Expelliarmus.
+Most of the methods we listed above will help you get around content blocks on Chrome immediately.
 Tor is a separate browser, but it also has an extension you can add to Chrome.
 Both VPNs and web proxies work well on Chrome, as does the HMA proxy extension designed specifically for Chrome.